PRIMA: Pre-Training with Risk-Integrated Image--Metadata Alignment for Medical Diagnosis with LLM-Based Feature Aggregation: Method

-\begin{itemize} \item \textbf{Image Consistency Loss $\mathcal{L}_{img}$: }To enforce intra-patient visual consistency, we construct positive pairs by sampling either two distinct scans or a duplicated single scan from the same patient, applying independent random augmentations to each.
-The vision encoder extracts global class tokens from these views, and their similarity is measured via a temperature-scaled dot product (Eq. \ref{eq:sim}) with hyperparameter $\tau$.

-For a batch of $N$ patients, let $p_{i,1}^{cls}$ and $p_{i,2}^{cls}$ be global visual tokens from two views (distinct scans or augmentations) of patient $i$.
-Defined in Eq. \ref{eq:img}, $\mathcal{L}_{img}$ promotes patient-invariant representation learning by aligning latent features belonging to the same subject, where $\mathbb{1}$ is the indication function.
+\textbf{Image Consistency Loss $\mathcal{L}_{img}$: } To promote visual consistency across views of the same training instance, we construct each positive pair using two distinct images from the same instance or, when only one image is available, two independently augmented copies of that image.
+Here, a training instance corresponds to a lesion in PAD-UFES-20 and a subject in AQUA.
+The vision encoder extracts a global class token from each view, and their similarity is measured using the temperature-scaled cosine similarity in Eq.~\ref{eq:sim}, with temperature hyperparameter $\tau$. { } For a batch of $N$ instances, let $p_{i,1}^{cls}$ and $p_{i,2}^{cls}$ be global visual tokens from two views (distinct images or augmentations) of patient $i$.
+Defined in Eq.~\ref{eq:img}, $\mathcal{L}_{img}$ promotes view-invariant representation learning by aligning latent features belonging to the same subject. {